 Supervision of investment services

-Financial firms providing investment services must segregate their capital from their customers’ invested assets.
-The Dutch Authority for the Financial Markets (AFM) supervises their compliance with this statutory obligation, and will try to intervene in good time if asset segregation does not function the way it should.
-If things should go wrong after all, for example due to bankruptcy and fraud, DNB will administer the investor compensation scheme.
+Financial institutions providing investment services must segregate their capital from their customers’ invested assets.
+This protects investors against, among other things, the bankruptcy of the institution.
+The Dutch Authority for the Financial Markets (AFM) supervises compliance with these requirements.
+The AFM assesses whether financial institutions meet these obligations and seeks to intervene in a timely manner if asset segregation does not function properly.
+Read more about AFM supervision.

 Money in your bank account is also protected